j3wlia/odin-recipes/README.md

 # odin-recipes
-This project will consists of recipe pages that includes titles, headings, paragraphs, list and more
+This project will consist of recipe pages that includes titles, headings, paragraphs, list and more!